9 Critical Employee Engagement Metrics Every Company Should be Tracking

 • What’s one thing we can improve that could enhance your experience with our company?

-Voluntary Employee Turnover Rate
+2. Voluntary Employee Turnover Rate

 As every HR manager or leader knows, employee turnover is an expensive problem to have.
 In fact, it’s estimated that the cost of replacing an individual employee can range from one-half to two times the employee’s annual salary.

 But beyond expense, voluntary turnover is a symptom of a bigger problem.
-Highly engaged employees are less likely to quit, therefore a high turnover rate can indicate an employee engagement issue.
+Highly engaged employees are less likely to quit, therefore, a high turnover rate can indicate an employee engagement issue.
 Additionally, highly engaged employees can leave due to poor management, toxic cultures, or better pay.

-Retention Rate
+3. Retention Rate

-Converse to employee turnover rate, companies can track their employee retention rate as a way to help measure employee engagement.
+Converse to the employee turnover rate, companies can track their employee retention rate as a way to help measure employee engagement.

 Aiming for a retention rate of 90% or higher is ideal.

-Absenteeism
+4. Absenteeism

 Absenteeism in the workplace refers to excessive absences that are unplanned and/or unannounced.
 This may also include lateness, early departures, and/or extended breaks.
 On the surface, absenteeism may sound like an engagement issue - disengaged employees feel more likely to miss work or take a long lunch.